Refer a Patient

 It is essential to seek medical attention if a concussion is suspected.
 Diagnosis is typically made by a healthcare professional based on symptoms, physical examination, and imaging tests such as a CT scan or MRI.

 Treatment for a concussion usually involves rest and avoiding activities that may worsen symptoms.
-In some cases, medication may be prescribed to alleviate symptoms such as headache or nausea.
+Medication may sometimes be prescribed to alleviate symptoms such as headache or nausea.

 Rest is crucial in allowing the brain to heal after a concussion.
 Return to physical activity, including sports, should be gradual and only after medical clearance.